dpnetca/meraki/docs/GetNetworkWirelessBluetoothSettings200Response.md

 `func (o *GetNetworkWirelessBluetoothSettings200Response) HasMinor() bool`

 HasMinor returns a boolean if a field has been set.

+### GetEslEnabled

+`func (o *GetNetworkWirelessBluetoothSettings200Response) GetEslEnabled() bool`

+GetEslEnabled returns the EslEnabled field if non-nil, zero value otherwise.

+### GetEslEnabledOk

+`func (o *GetNetworkWirelessBluetoothSettings200Response) GetEslEnabledOk() (*bool, bool)`

+GetEslEnabledOk returns a tuple with the EslEnabled field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetEslEnabled

+`func (o *GetNetworkWirelessBluetoothSettings200Response) SetEslEnabled(v bool)`

+SetEslEnabled sets EslEnabled field to given value.

+### HasEslEnabled

+`func (o *GetNetworkWirelessBluetoothSettings200Response) HasEslEnabled() bool`

+HasEslEnabled returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)